MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 If you don't have SOLIDWORKS 2019 and the XR Exporter add-in, you need to do one of the following to convert your 3D model into a format that can be optimized:

-- If you don't need to see material color, you can export your model as an STL file and import it directly into Dynamics 365 Import Tool (Preview).
+- If you don't need to see material color, you can export your model as an STL file.
 If it doesn't perform well, you can import the STL file into a digital content creation (DCC) application and optimize it further.
 See a [list of tutorials](tutorials-overview.md) on how to optimize your 3D models by using DCC apps.

 - If you want to see material colors on your final product, you need to send your 3D model through a transcoder before optimizing it further.
 [This 3ds Max tutorial](3ds-max.md) walks you through the optimization and conversion process.